johanhedin/nanoca/doc/SMARTCARD.md

 The next step is to set the User PIN and PUK.
 For smart cards, a PIN is considered its own "object".
 You create a PIN object and then reference it when creating a new key.
-The Security Officer PIN object created previously is automatically assigned the ID ff.
-Here we choose the ID 01 when creating the User PIN object.
+The Security Officer PIN object created previously is automatically assigned the ID `ff`.
+Here, we choose the ID `01` when creating the User PIN object.
 The label below is optional, but it is nice to have meaningful names on objects: